raspberrypilearning/dojo-mentoring/en/step_2.md

 ---
 title: Coding concepts and programming skills
 ---
-Even in beginner languages like Scratch, Ninjas will learn about coding concepts such as “sequences” where code instructions must run in the order presented and iteration (loops), where a series of instructions are repeated, such as with the “repeat until” block”.
+Even in beginner languages like Scratch, Ninjas will learn about coding concepts such as “sequences” where code instructions must run in the order presented and iteration (loops), where a series of instructions are repeated, such as with the “repeat until” block in [Scratch](https://scratch.mit.edu/).
 --- /collapse ---

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">